-I worked with Sandy for about a year but I realized I didn’t really have the personality to work with celebrity hair.
+I worked with Sandy for about a year until I realized that I didn’t really have the personality to work with celebrity hair.
 At the time I didn’t have the personality to be that tough.
 I was not raised that way and I was only 18 years old.
 I was very young and not worldly.
 The celebrities I was working with were very powerful and demanded a lot.

 I left that world and began working for a bank in LA, working my way up from teller to lead teller, to high net worth individuals’ investments.
-After four years I was invited to work at a brokerage house and I learned to be an assistant trader.
+After four years, I was invited to work at a brokerage house where I learned to be an assistant trader.

 So often, extractions are performed incorrectly.
-It is not the estheticians’ fault.
+It’s not the esthetician’s fault.
 They just are not taught the proper method and can end up doing more harm than good.
-I perfected extractions and cured my own skin.
-The majority of what I’ve learned came from my own experience with skin issues, taking extra classes and working directly with others.
+But I perfected extractions and cured my own skin.
+The majority of what I’ve learned came from my own experience with skin issues, taking extra classes, and working directly with others.
 I’ve been studying with doctors for fifteen years so I have learned a lot through osmosis.

 Being an entrepreneur is rarely a smooth path.
 What challenges and opportunities have shaped your own journey?

-What took you from LA to New York?
+Dangene, what took you from LA to New York?

-I found a plastic surgeon on Park Avenue, explained what I had been doing in LA and asked if I could work out of his office.
-He agreed and I became bi-coastal for three years spending half my week in LA and the other half in NYC.
-I eventually gave the LA business to my two LA associates that I had trained to take care of my customers while I was in New York.
+I found a plastic surgeon on Park Avenue, explained what I had been doing in LA, and asked if I could work out of his office.
+He agreed and I became bi-coastal for three years, spending half my week in LA, and the other half in NYC.
+I eventually gave the LA business to my two LA associates that I had trained to take care of my customers whenever I was in New York.

 This skin awareness comes from my extensive background with dermatologists even though I’ve worked with plastic surgeons too.
 Plastic surgeons always want to correct using surgery and they are not as willing to do liquid facelifts and other less invasive methods to improve the skin.
 Dermatologists focus on the skin.

-The typical treatment menu 20 years ago consisted of massage or facial but no treatment for body.
-I started doing micro dermabrasion for the whole body, washing the whole body with glycolic acid and treating the entire body…not just the face.
+The typical treatment menu 20 years ago consisted of a massage or facial, but no treatment for the body.
+I started doing microdermabrasion for the whole body, washing the body with glycolic acid and treating the entire body…not just the face.

-Our facility has a collection of treatment Lasers, LEDs, O2 machines, multiple micro derm modalities and hair removal machines.
-Our practice includes nurses, laser technicians, medical estheticians and vein specialists.
+Our facility has a collection of treatment lasers, LEDs, O2 machines, multiple micro derm modalities, and hair removal machines.
+Our practice includes nurses, laser technicians, medical estheticians, and vein specialists.

 I am an entrepreneur and I’m wired in a certain way.
 I don’t have fear.
 My friends tell me I’m like a bumblebee.
 A bumblebee’s wingspan is too short to fly.
 It should be impossible, yet somehow the bee flies.
-When I moved to NYC I didn’t have any clients.
+When I moved to NYC, I didn’t have any clients.
 I asked everyone I knew to introduce me to friends and family.
 I cold called everyone on that list.
 I have never been afraid of the future – even in the face of uncertainty.

 These are the most powerful people in the world.
 They are very smart and know what they are looking for.
-We listen intently, answer intelligently and communicate explicitly how we can confidently accomplish their goals.
+We listen intently, answer intelligently, and communicate explicitly how we can confidently accomplish their goals.
 This requires exacting communication skills.
-With this clientele you have to be 100% on your game the entire time.
+With this clientele, you have to be 100% on your game the entire time.